cerbelding/medicalinformatics.mainzelliste/README.md

 ## Disclaimer

-The Mainzelliste software developments which were developed within the scope of the "Mainzelliste SecureEpiLinker (MainSEL): Privacy-Preserving
+This repository is a fork of the official Mainzelliste project, embodying the features described in the paper “Mainzelliste SecureEpiLinker (MainSEL): Privacy-Preserving Record Linkage using Secure Multi-Party Computation”.
-Record Linkage using Secure Multi-Party Computation" paper are stored in this repository.
-In the future, these features will flow back into the official repository and the official version of the Mainzelliste software: https://bitbucket.org/medicalinformatics/mainzelliste/src
+It is intended that these new features will eventually be integrated back into the official Mainzelliste software.: https://bitbucket.org/medicalinformatics/mainzelliste/src

 # Mainzelliste